YouriAckx/webpack-babel-seed/README.md

 # Webpack/ES6 Seed

-* This is a project skeleton for developing in ES6 with Webpack
+This is a project skeleton for developing in ES6 with Webpack

+* `npm install` to setup
-* To setup, run `npm install`, remove remote origin, and start coding!
+* Remove git remote origin and GitHub references
+* `npm start` to run
+* Start coding!

 ### Install